You have most likely finished the book by now and you are looking for answers. Or you want to relive the book by going through some Iron Flame trivia.

 Theories for Book 3: After Reading Iron Flame

-Violet’s signet has something to do with being in Xaden’s dreams…maybe she is a type of inntinnsic too.
+Violet’s signet has something to do with being in Xaden’s dreams…maybe she is a type of inntinnsic too (which means she can read other people’s thoughts without having to be in physical contact with them).

 Violet’s 2nd signet is going to be unique (like Andarna) and crucial in finding a cure for Xaden/all venin (something related to what makes Violet feel grounded: knowledge/information.